Ahiya

 It is named after the Biblical prophet Ahijah the Shilonite who lived in Shiloh, which is about 3 km to its west.

 Demographics

 As of 2004 permanent construction of homes in Ahiya was being carried out.

 As of 2011 the population of Ahiya was about 50 people.

 Geography

 Ahiya is near the Israeli outpost of Shvut Rachel as well as the Palestinian village of Jalud.

 According to ARIJ, Israel confiscated land from the Palestinian villages of Jalud and Qusra in order to construct the Israeli outposts of Ahiya and Esh Kodesh.

 Economy

-Ahiya has the only Jewish owned oil press in the region.
+Ahiya has the only Israeli owned oil press in the region.
 Settlers from the region bring their olives to Ahiya to be pressed.

 Attacks against Palestinians

 Palestinian farmers from nearby Jalud have accused settlers from Ahiya of taking harvested olives from them by force.

 On 9 February 2011, Israeli settlers from Ahiya attacked Jalud, demanding residents evacuate their houses and physically attacking local residents.

 In 2022, Haaretz reported that residents of Ahiya attacked the nearby Palestinian village of Jalud with firebombs, torching cars and house yards, in what the Israeli newspaper called a "pogrom", "flaunt evil" and "settler terror".